Workshops and videos building artisan capacity in the Ampiyacu

 Students from Penn State University are helping the Center with their skills and time with photography, video, graphic design, marketing, writing and research.
 See Profiles of Current and Past Interns and Key Volunteers.

-CACE on FacebookWe have two pages on Facebook to share extra stories and photos.
-Please "Like" our CACE non-profit organization page or join our CACE group page to share your thoughts about our work and events in the Amazon.
+CACE on FacebookWe post updates and photos on our Facebook pages.
+Please "Like" our CACE non-profit organization page or join our CACE group page.

 CACE Field Sites in Peru